hashgraph/hedera-cli/README.md

 When a command fails, the script execution stops and the error is displayed.

-#### Advanced example
+#### Other Examples

 The following example shows how you can use dynamic variables to create a script that creates three accounts, creates a token, associates the token with the third account, and transfers one token from the second account (treasury) to the third account.
+Then, it displays the token state and the balance of the third account.
+Often, it will tell you that the third account has a `0` balance because the mirror node hasn't updated yet.

 ```json
 {